 Ayush is the recipient of Immigrants of Distinction Award 2017, Youth of Distinction Award for Arts and Culture 2014, Uturn Certificate of Excellence for exemplary achievement in Instrumental music 2014, Sangeet Piyasi Recognition for music in India 2012, Youth Scholarship award for unusual talent by INCA 2009, Ustad Allauddin Khan and Ustad Ali Akbar Khan Scholarship awards (2009 & 2012) by Ragamala.
 Besides other countries, Ayush has made a positive impact in Canada with numerous notable solo recitals which includes ProArts World Music Series sponsored by Harry & Martha Cohen Foundation, The National Music Centre, Indian Music Festival at The Bella Concert Hall, Calgary Stampede, Calgary International Children's Festival, recital for His Holiness The Dalai Lama, Eckhardt Gramatte, Boyce Theatre, and Thunder Bay Music Festival.

 Through his performances, lecture demonstrations and media interviews, Ayush continues to inspire youth to embrace classical music.
 He firmly believes, music has the power to unite people and bring peace within.
-In 2015, Ayush established the "Academy of Indian Classical Music" in Calgary along with a few community members.
-Outside Canada, Ayush is involved as an advisory member of the music organization, “Sangeet Piyasi” in India.
+In 2015, Ayush envisioned, inspired and established the "Academy of Indian Classical Music" in Calgary.
+Outside Canada, Ayush is involved as an advisory member of the non-profit music organization, “Sangeet Piyasi” in India.
 He has performed to raise funds for the Fort McMurray WildFire Evacuees at ArtBox and gave renditions for seniors at The Revera.
 Ayush has also learnt Western Classsical for the past six years.
 Currently he plays the "First Trumpet" as Section Leader in his high school band and has performed at the Canadian Rocky Mountain Festivals in Banff, Concerts in Calgary, Edmonton and Red Deer.
 Additionally, Ayush has featured Sitar with Jazz to bring Western and Eastern music together.

 Ayush is a global success and Canada's ambassador of Culture and Diversity.